iaanmidence/iaanmidence/README.md

 - 👋 Hi, I’m @iaanmidence
 - 👀 I’m interested in music and technology.
-- 🌱 I’m currently learning python and I'm a Technologist in System Analysis.
+- 🌱 I’m currently learning Python, JavaScript, AWS and I'm a Technologist in System Analysis.
 - 💞️ I’m looking to collaborate on anything related.
 - 📫 How to reach me iaanmidence@gmail.com